SAP-archive/karydia/docs/features.md

 ## Karydia Admission

 Karydia Admission (`--enable-karydia-admission`) offers features with the goal of a secure-by-default cluster setup.
-You can enable/disable this feature, by setting `karydiaAdmission` to `true`/`false`.
+You can enable/disable this feature by setting `karydiaAdmission` to `true`/`false`.

 The features currently supported are:
 1. Secure-by-default mounting of service account tokens